-The largest architectural monument that closed the architectural history of the XVIII century
+The largest architectural monument, completing the history of St. Petersburg architecture of the XVIII century

 Mikhailovsky Castle is the only palace constructed in Russia in the style of romantic classicism.
 It is a unique building with which many stories and legends are connected, often of a mystical character.
 It combines the features of a medieval knight's castle and a secular European palace of the XVIII century.

 The palace was designed by the architect V. I. Bazhenov on behalf of Emperor Paul I, who wanted to make it his main front residence.
 The construction was led by architect V. Brenna.
 He revised the original design of the palace and created the artistic decoration of its interiors.